Rep. Jimmy Gomez

-Read our 2018 Report Card for Gomez.
+Read our 2022 Report Card for Gomez.

 Gomez is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Gomez has sponsored and cosponsored from Jan 6, 2015 to Dec 6, 2019.
+The chart is based on the bills Gomez has sponsored and cosponsored from Jan 3, 2019 to Sep 26, 2023.
 See full analysis methodology.

 Jimmy Gomez sits on the following committees:

-Gomez was the primary sponsor of 2 bills that were enacted:
+Gomez was the primary sponsor of 4 bills that were enacted:

 - H.R.
-3421: Fair Choices for Medicare Beneficiaries Act of 2019
+3421 (116th): Fair Choices for Medicare Beneficiaries Act of 2019

 - H.R.
-3039: To provide for a 5-year extension of funding outreach and assistance for low-income programs.
+3039 (116th): To provide for a 5-year extension of funding outreach and assistance for low-income programs.

-Does 2 not sound like a lot?
+Does 4 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).